 Brandy graduated from Michigan State University with a bachelor’s and a master’s degree in electrical engineering.
-Brandy also holds a Master of Business Administration degree from the University of Detroit Mercy.
+She also holds a master of business administration degree from the University of Detroit Mercy, as well as a graduate certificate in advanced electric vehicles, also from the University of Detroit Mercy.

 Munakata had strived to utilize various OSS (like Linux kernel, Chromium, Wayland,..) in Renesas automotive target silicon over ten years.
 And he established a close collaborative connection to various OSS community stakeholders and Industry consortia leaders now.